 Compañía Eléctrica de Luz, Fuerza y Tracción = Tampico Electric Light, Power and Traction Limited was registered in London on 24 May 1912.
 CELFT purchased Tampico's animal tramway and electricity company and ordered new trams from Wason in Massachusetts on 16 August 1913: nine 4-wheel open cars, four 8-wheel "halfside" cars, four matching trailers and a double-truck box motor.
 The new vehicles arrived in Tampico in 1914 in the heat of the Mexican Revolution and the date when they started running is unknown.
 The Unión line seems to have begun operation in June or July 1914 [see map].
 The postcard view below, from the 1920s, shows open car 8 headed south on Calle Muelle, called Calle Juárez today.
 The inscription is "CIA.
 E. DE L. F. Y T." [col. AM]:

-The English company's "halfside" cars ran on its 10 km suburban line to the beach, called "Playa Miramar", which opened in September 1914 [see map].
+The English company's "halfside" cars ran on its 10 km suburban line to the beach, called "Playa Miramar", which opened on 30 September 1914 [see map].
 A "halfside" car is a closed car with large side windows, which provided the ventilation of an open car but the safety of a vestibule.
 The Tampico model was 12 meters long and had 15 windows [pc, col. AM]: